c2lang/documentation/documentation/docs/introduction/evolution.md

 website has a [very nice article](http://clang.llvm.org/docs/Modules.html#problems-with-the-current-model) on the problems of #include.
 Because #includes are recursive, the compiler often has to parse and analyse a lot more then just your code.
-Tests on regular C code have show the factor of user code / external code to be roughly 50 times.
+Tests on regular C code have shown the factor of user code / external code to be roughly 50 times.
 So for every line you provide, the compiler needs to parse and analyse 50 lines!

-Additionally the frequent use of preprocessor macros gives headaches to tool developers and code analysers.
+Additionally, the frequent use of preprocessor macros gives headaches to tool developers and code analysers.

 ## overview of changes